grow-graphics/gd/Readme.md

 Start with a main.go file, model your project in Go using structs to represent the world, space or state of your project.
 Go is an excellent language for textual representation.
-Use the `gd` command to launch the Engine's editor when you want to create visual representation of your structures.
+Use the `gd` command to launch the Engine's editor when you want to create visual resources for your project.
 The editor is excellent for importing media, managing assets and designing the visual and spatial aspects  of a project.

 **NOTE:** Don't forget to write tests!